kxiser/coolLabs.io/docs/README.md

 ### Avatar
 We **collect** and **store** your profile picture (a.k.a. avatar) in our database.

-__Why?__ To show it you through our applications, user experience improvement.
+__Why?__ To show it for you through our applications, to improve user experience.

 <hr/>